-Since the Isle of Wight Foundation was launched in 2014, we have given more than £800,000 to local good causes, helping to tackle social exclusion on the Island.
+Since the Isle of Wight Foundation was launched in 2014, we have given around £900,000 to local good causes, helping to tackle social exclusion on the Island.

 Find out more about the work of the Isle of Wight Foundation in our annual reports